I Still Am

 I Still Am is the ninth studio album by American rapper Yo Gotti.
 It was released on October 27, 2017, by Epic Records, Roc Nation and Collective Music Group.
 The album features guest appearances from Nicki Minaj, Chris Brown, YFN Lucci and Meek Mill, French Montana and 21 Savage.
-I Still Am serves as a sequel to Gotti's I Am (2013).
+I Still Am serves as the titular follow-up sequel to Gotti's seventh album I Am (2013).
 It was supported by two singles – "Rake It Up" and "Juice".
-The album debuted at number six on the US Billboard 200 chart, earning 38,000 album-equivalent units in its first week.
+The album debuted at number six on the US Billboard 200 chart, selling 38,000 album-equivalent units in its first week.

 Background

 On October 10, 2017, Yo Gotti revealed the album's title, release date, tracklist and pre-order.
 Yo Gotti, in partnership with Tidal will release a documentary in preparation of the album.

 Singles

 "Rake It Up" featuring Nicki Minaj, was released previously on Yo Gotti's collaborative mixtape Gotti Made-It and serves as the album's lead single.
 "Juice" was released on October 10, 2017, as a promotional single then sent to radio October 17, 2017, as the second single.